Lead generation strategies

 As marketing teams in higher education shift to a digital-first strategy, more budgets and resources are allocated to online channels.
 Center stage is your website, especially for student acquisition.
 A whopping 73% of students turn to your website as the main source for information when researching study options.
 With this development, how can you make sure that your digital strategy and website are measuring up to expectations?
 And what are those expectations?

-Here are the seven most common KPIs and how a quiz can help you boost your results - whatever you’re measuring.
+Here are the seven most common KPIs and how interactive content in shape of a "Digital Advisor" can help you boost your results - whatever you’re measuring.

 1. Improve website engagement